shanemoriah/ds-interviews/takehome/README.md

 * Script: see model.R

 ## Model Evaluation
 Overall, the model is expected to correctly predict 92.53% of the charged-off cases and 97.58% of the fully-paid cases.
-In other words, given a new loan application, the model will label it as charged-off 92.53% of the time if it defaults eventually, or label it as fully-paid 97.58% of the time if it does get paid off eventually.
+In other words, given a new loan application, the model will label it as charged-off 92.53% of the time if it defaults eventually, or label it as fully-paid 97.58% of the time if it does get paid off at some point.

 <div align="center">
   <img src="plot_confusion_matrix.png" />